j-goodman/Cloudcast/README.md

 **objective:** Enable complex styling of tracks.

 - [ ] Use Rails helpers to sanitize HTML before rendering.
-- [ ] Style the new Quill elements.

 ### Phase 8: Styling Cleanup and Seeding (1 day)